neveram/team-project-mavericks-1/README.md

 If both these tests are working, it indicates that server is up and running, ready to take requests and the connection to database(AWS RDS) is established and queries are running

 Let me know if you are stuck anywhere....!!

+## General API concensus
+1. The code is structured such that it will have service, controllers and routes.
+2. Every entity like gate, flight, terminal will have these three componenets.
+3. Controllers react with front end and are responsible for calling services
+4. Routes directs control to specific controllers
+5. Service will handle the business logic and talk to Database(RDS)